 3. Upload all other required application materials such as the statement of purpose, recommendation letters, and graduate assistantship application, etc. directly to the online application.
 A list of specific materials required for each degree program is located at the conclusion of the program descriptions found on the menu to the left.

-4. If applying to a performance, conducting, or composition degree, please access Audition Requirements.
+4. If applying to a performance (orchestral instrument), conducting, or composition degree, please access Audition Requirements.
 Click on the appropriate option and follow the directions.
 If the faculty member wishes you to audition on one of the scheduled audition dates, please complete the online scheduling form.
 In certain cases, permission may be granted to send a recorded audition.
 Click here for information.

 International applicants, please go to special instructions for international students now.